Two concepts are common to all forms of traditional medicine.

-Jessica Albernaz, MS, CAC, owner of Aermid Ayurveda in Seekonk, Massachusetts, explains that Ayurveda generally deals with ailments through diet, lifestyle changes and herbal remedies.
+Jessica Albernaz, MS, CAC, explains that Ayurveda generally deals with ailments through diet, lifestyle changes and herbal remedies.

 “Chakra work is more subtle, and therefore most beneficial when working with mental, emotional and spiritual issues,” Albernaz says.
 “However, issues in the physical realm affect the others, so chakra balancing can be useful when an imbalance has progressed to the point that all three are affected.”

 Chakra work can also help with such issues as relationship difficulties—“Much illness comes from withheld communication and the problems in relationships that come with that,” Judith says—or a sense of not being grounded.